 James William Golladay

-The Life Summary of James William
+Brief Life History of James William

 When James William Golladay was born on 13 August 1842, in Powells Fort, Shenandoah, Virginia, United States, his father, Samuel Golladay, was 33 and his mother, Delilah Louisa McInturff, was 25.
-He married Atilla Jane Munch on 14 March 1867, in Powells Fort, Shenandoah, Virginia, United States.
+He married Atilla Jane Munch on 11 March 1867, in Shenandoah, Virginia, United States.
 They were the parents of at least 6 sons and 3 daughters.
 He lived in Shenandoah Valley, Shenandoah, Virginia, United States in 1850 and Johnston District, Shenandoah, Virginia, United States for about 10 years.
 He died on 23 March 1893, in Shenandoah, Virginia, United States, at the age of 50, and was buried in Shenandoah, Virginia, United States.

 Photos and Memories (1)